AhmedAmeer1/NolimitCars/README.md

+                    Ahmed Note(updates done in website)

+    1 : I have removed the review page code which is comming from the backend , now we have given static reviews files -- view/reviews.php   ,  controller/Reviews.php  , model/Review_model.php

                     Admin panel set up, please follow the below instructions.

 Step 1: Upload the source folder via ftp or file manager.